the-mind/onlinesecurity.github.io/training/personalsecurity.md

 * Don't open attachments or click on fishy links.

 ### 6. Be careful with social media
-* Social Networks can be vulnerable t cyber threats; avoid using social media on business devices.
+* Social Networks can be vulnerable to cyber threats; avoid using social media on business devices.
 * Ensure antivirus solutions are installed and up t date.

 ### 7. Use secured platforms
 * Switch to secure authentication services and Virtual Private Networks (VPNS) to send sensitive information.
-* Use "hacker-proof" remote collaboration tools.
+* Use "hacker-proof" remote collaboration tools like Wire & Microsoft Teams.

 ### 8. Go offline
 * Disable your Wi-Fi at night to prevent cyberattacks.